octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ![Alt text](screenshots/2022-11-08_06-42-22.png)

-1. Select line 29 in the code.
+1. Select line 29 in the code
 1. Cut the line into the clipboard
-1. Add a new step on line 29.
+1. Add a new step on line 29
-1. Start a code bock with three backticks.
+1. Start a code block with three backticks
-1. You can add a shortcode to the backticks for proper syntax highlighting,so we can add `jsx` in this case.
+1. You can add the language type next to the first backticks for syntax highlighting, so we can add `jsx` in this case
-1. Paste the line you cut into the code block.
+1. Paste the line you cut into the code block

 ---